JPG-Consulting/LocaleManager/README.md

     'locale_manager' => array(
         'locales' => array('en-US', 'es-ES'),
+        'default_locale' => 'en-US',
     )

-In the example above we are telling the locale manager we've got two locales 'en-US' and 'es-ES'.
+In the example above we are telling the locale manager we've got two locales 'en-US' and 'es-ES' and we set the default locale to 'en-US'.

 ## Router ##